 How Did The Approach Perform?

 The X40 has quite a few pretty cool features such as a green viewer, heart rate monitor, round analyzer, Garmin connect, and Truswing technology.

 The green viewer shows the shape of the green, how far away it is and has a moveable pin to see different distances.
 Pretty cool thing and it does really help with your short game.

 The heart rate monitor is pretty self-explanatory…but another pretty cool thing to have.

 Garmin Connect is a feature that allows you to upload your golf data to the internet to see how you stack up to the competition.
 I don’t really do this myself, but a lot of people do.

 TruSwing technology allows you to attach a device to your clubs to keep track of all your stats and metrics.
 It’s definitely something that can help optimize your game and is great to have at the range.

-All the data the X40 provides and the accuracy is more accurate than I expected.
+All the data the X40 provides and the accuracy are more accurate than I expected.
 Obviously, if the thing isn’t accurate there’s really no point having it, but I was pleasantly surprised with how it performed.
 I also liked it quite a bit more than the older Garmin X10 (if you’ve ever used that).
 Thumbs up for sure.